What are my rights when I buy from an online retailer?

 If you buy goods or services from someone via Facebook or any other online site, then what your consumer rights are pretty much boils down to whether the seller is considered a professional trader or not, and whether the seller is based in New Zealand.

 If the person you are buying from is a professional trader in New Zealand, then you are covered by the Fair Trading Act.
-If the goods you buy are the kind normally for personal (not business) use then you are also covered by the Consumer Guarantees Act.
+If the goods you buy are the kind normally for personal use then you are also covered by the Consumer Guarantees Act.

 If the seller is not considered a professional trader then the purchase is treated as a private sale.
 This means you aren’t covered by the Consumer Guarantees Act or Fair Trading Act, though the seller is still bound by rules about product safety and consumer information.
 You can read more about what your rights are in a private sale on our Private sales page.